ansys/pydpf-core/docs/source/getting_started/compatibility.rst

 version.

 As new features are developed, every attempt is made to ensure backward compatibility from the client to the server.
-We ensure backward compatibility for the 4 latest Ansys versions.
+Backward compatibility is ensured for the 4 latest Ansys versions.
 For example, ansys-dpf-core module with 0.8.0 version has been developed for Ansys 2023 R2 pre1 release, for 2023 R2 Ansys version.
 It is compatible with 2023 R2, 2023 R1, 2022 R2 and 2022 R1 Ansys versions.